Welcome to our 2016 Annual Report

 Throughout the year the team received 93 referrals from Barkuma’s open and supported employment services for a variety of issues such as financial, legal, health, counselling and advocacy and Centrelink enquires.
 The SAFE program provided valuable support to six families in the metropolitan and Barossa area supporting mothers who have intellectual disability and children under the age of five.
 We provided case management services to 43 students across 21 different schools under the Flexible Learning Options (FLO Program).

 Josh works for Haese Mathematics – a publishing company specialising in mathematics textbooks and accompanying software for schools and students.
 Since he was hired in November 2015, the junior IT Programmer has become an integral part of the Haese team.

 Working 24 hours a week he has progressed in leaps and bounds, immersing himself in the Haese culture.
-"He participates fully with the morning ‘stand up’ session in his department and contributes positively to training sessions" says his manager.
+Josh never misses a morning tea break "He participates fully with the morning ‘stand up’ session in his department and contributes positively to training sessions" says his manager.